WKYS: WRC-FM

 In the late 1960s, FM stations in larger cities were no longer permitted to simulcast most of their programming.
-FM 93.9 began an automated beautiful music format, largely soft instrumental songs played in quarter-hour sweeps.
-At the same time, 980 WRC was airing a Top 40 format, playing current hits for young listeners.
+WRC-FM began an automated beautiful music format, largely soft instrumental songs played in quarter-hour sweeps.
+At the same time, WRC AM was airing a Top 40 format, playing current hits for young listeners.
 In 1974, 93.9 switched its call letters from WRC-FM to WKYS, standing for "Kiss-FM".